andr-ew/wrms/README.md

 holding K1 reveals a hidden batch of controls behind every page. these are meant to be complimentary to the main performance controls - extra tweaks & easter eggs that open up new sounds once some familiarity has been established. note that in the case of pages **s** and **f**, the alt page simply reveals the same controls mapped to wrm2.

-- **fd:** set the crossfade time for loop playback - most noticible for small loops in shared space.
 - **sk:** skew the length of each loop channel in the stereo spectrum. great for stereofying mono sources.
 - **res:** trigger playhead from 0. this is most useful as a mapping destination for crow triggers, which allows for synced delays in a modular context.
 - **ph:** set the phase separation of loop playback in the stereo spectrum.